-Yesterday, the media reported grim news that a woman committed suicide by leaping out a 39-story window of the Empire State Building.
-The woman was an employee in the building; unfortunately, New York’s most recognizable symbol and its 102 floors have been the final destination for over 30 people since it opened its doors in 1931.
+Yesterday the media reported the grim news that a woman committed suicide by leaping out a 39-story window of the Empire State Building.
+The woman was an employee in the building; however New York’s most recognizable symbol, and its 102 floors, has been the final destination for over 30 people since it opened its doors in 1931.
 (According to one source, 35 as of 2006.
 Make that 36, I guess.)

 Why do people choose famous places to leap from?
 Is it simply to grab attention, to attach a sense of the iconic to your final moment?
 Are they hoping they get caught before leaping?
 The Empire State, destined to represent the city’s promise and pure ambition, has also been a magnet for morbid thoughts even during its construction.

-A construction worker laid off in a swath of Great Depression job cuts jumped from the building before it was even completed.
+A construction worker, laid off in a swath of Great Depression job cuts, jumped from the building before it was even completed.
 (He chose to go in a different direction : the elevator shaft.)
-In 1947, a 23-year-old woman jumped from the building to hit a United Nations limousine, resulting in an extremely famous Life Magazine photograph.
+In 1947, a 23 year old woman jumped from the building to hit a United Nations limousine, resulting in an extremely famous Life Magazine photograph.
 (Go ahead, look.
 It’s strangely serene.)
-In fact, there was a rash of suicide attempts from the observation deck in 1947, including one jumper who seriously injured a pedestrian walking in the street below.
+In fact, there were a rash of suicide attempts from the observation deck in 1947, including one jumper who seriously injured a pedestrian walking in the street below.

 However, believe it or not, somebody did survive a leap from the Empire State Building.
 She just didn’t fall very far.